How to Draw Text and Bitmap on PDFs in C#

 $vbLabelText $csharpLabel

-With IronPDF's DrawBitmap method, you can easily add bitmaps to an existing PDF document.
-This method functions similarly to the Image Stamper feature, allowing you to stamp images onto an existing PDF.
+IronPDF's DrawBitmap method enables you to add bitmaps to existing PDF documents.
+This method functions similarly to the Image Stamper feature, allowing you to stamp images onto existing PDFs.
+For complex image manipulation needs, explore our guide on adding images to PDFs.

 Please noteThe DrawBitmap method works best with large images.
-When attempting to use smaller resolution images, you may encounter the following exception: IronPdf.Exceptions.IronPdfNativeException: 'Error while drawing image: data length (567000) is less than expected (756000)'.
-To overcome this issue, you can use the Image Stamper, which seamlessly handles images of all sizes.
+When using smaller resolution images, you may encounter the following exception: IronPdf.Exceptions.IronPdfNativeException: 'Error while drawing image: data length (567000) is less than expected (756000)'.
+To overcome this issue, use the Image Stamper, which handles images of all sizes.

 Sample image